Verifiable Learning for Robust Tree Ensembles

 \subsection{Accuracy and Robustness Results}

-In our first experiment, we assess whether large-spread ensembles are effective at classification and we analyze their robustness properties.
-Indeed, the large-spread condition enforced on the ensemble limits the model shape, thus potentially reducing its predictive power with respect to traditional, unconstrained tree ensembles.
-At the same time, since we are not just concerned about accuracy but we target robustness, we also analyze how large-spread ensembles fare against evasion attacks.
+In our first experiment we assess whether large-spread ensembles are effective at classification and we analyze their robustness properties.
+Indeed, the large-spread condition enforced on the ensemble limits the model shape, thus potentially reducing its predictive power with respect to traditional tree ensembles.
+Since we are not just concerned about accuracy but we target robustness, we also analyze how large-spread ensembles fare against evasion attacks.
 Our evaluation consists of two parts.
-We first compare the accuracy and robustness against a traditional random forest of the same size, considering an $L_{\infty}$-attacker.
-The robustness of the models is computed using SILVA, since CARVE can only be used for verifying large-spread ensembles.
-We set a limit on the verification time per instance of one second, as in~\cite{RanzatoZ20}.
+We first compare the accuracy and robustness of the large-spread ensembles against traditional random forests of the same size, considering an $L_{\infty}$-attacker.
+The robustness of the traditional models is computed using SILVA, since CARVE can only be used for verifying large-spread ensembles.
+We set a timeout per instance of one second, as in~\cite{RanzatoZ20}.
 Then, we use CARVE to verify the robustness of large-spread ensembles against $L_{1}$-attackers and $L_{2}$-attackers that are not supported by SILVA.